mdn/browser-compat-data/compat-data-schema.md

 significant incompatible changes are expected in the future.
 * `standard_track`: a `boolean` value indicating if the feature is part of an active specification or specification process.
-* `obsolete`: a `"boolean"` value that indicates if the functionality is only kept for compatibility purpose and shouldn't be used anymore.
-It may be removed from the Web platform in the future.
+* `deprecated`: a `boolean` value that indicates if the feature is no longer recommended.
+It might be removed in the future or might only be kept for compatibility purposes.
+Avoid using this functionality.

 ### Localization
 We are planning localize some of this data (e.g. notes, descriptions).